 EMT: The next course is scheduled to start fall, 2015.
 The class will be offered at the Table Rock Campus:

 Tuesday/Thursdays from 6:00 pm - 9:20 pm, fall and winter terms (10 credits total)

 Advanced EMT (AEMT): Next course is scheduled to start fall, 2015.
 The class will be offered at the Table Rock Campus:

 Tuesday/Thursdays from 9:00 am - 1:20 pm, fall and winter terms (10 credits total)

 Spring term clinical and internship (2 credits)

-NOTE: You must be a currently licensed EMT to take the AEMT course.
+NOTE: You must be currently licensed as an Oregon EMT to take the AEMT course.

 Paramedic: The application process is open from April 1st until June 1st.

 - Deadline to COMPLETE the application is June 1st!